gavinlyonsrepo/HD44780_LCD_RPI/README.md

 Wire up your LCD.
 Next enter the examples folder and run the makefile in THAT folder, This 2nd makefile builds the example file using the just installed library. and creates a test exe file in "bin".
 Be sure to use "sudo" as the bcm2835 requires root permissions by default [ see here for more details on that](http://www.airspayce.com/mikem/bcm2835/)
+Test file is for 16 rows 2 columns model.

 ```sh
 cd examples/